JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 ### Opening Project in IntelliJ IDEA

 To open the Kotlin DSL project in IntelliJ IDEA, open the `.teamcity/pom.xml` file as a project.
 All necessary dependencies will be resolved automatically right away.
 If all dependencies have been resolved, no errors in red will be visible in `settings.kts`.
-If you already have an IntelliJ IDEA project and want to add a Kotlin DSL module to it, see [this section](#How+to+Add+.teamcity+as+a+New+Module+to+a+Project%3F).
+If you already have an IntelliJ IDEA project and want to add a Kotlin DSL module to it, follow [related instructions](#How+to+Add+.teamcity+as+a+New+Module+to+a+Project%3F).

 <note>